WICG/webcomponents/proposals/html-modules-explainer.md

 </script>
 ```

+An important aspect of this design is that `<script>` elements in an HTML module, whether they are inline or not, are distinct nodes in the module graph with their own Source Text Module Records.
+It is therefore the case that import/export linking for an HTML module behaves similarly to an analogous module graph consisting solely of JavaScript modules.
+This can be useful to keep in mind when reasoning about the behavior of certain corner cases; e.g. see [this example](https://github.com/w3c/webcomponents/issues/831#issuecomment-526384109) involving a module graph that contains duplicate exports.

+### Default exports

-Additionally, if an inline script element specifies a default export it will be passed through as the default export of the HTML Module (multiple inline scripts specifying a default will result in an instantiation error for the HTML Module).
+If an inline script element specifies a default export it will be passed through as the default export of the HTML Module (multiple inline scripts specifying a default will result in an instantiation error for the HTML Module).
 If no script specifies a default export, the HTML Module's document will be the implicit default export of the module.
 This will allow declarative content of a module to be consumed without the use of inline script elements in the module to specify exports.

 Example: